hoangthau/micro-frontend/README.md

 ## What forms this example application

 There's three packages in this monorepo:

 - `library` (contains shared components)
 - `app2` (a standalone app that makes use of components and is also exposed to be used elsewhere)
-- `app1` (a container app that makes use of components and also includes app2)
+- `container` (a container app that makes use of components and also includes app2)

-App2 and app1 also contain routing via `react-router-dom` as any real-life react app probably would.
+App2 and container also contain routing via `react-router-dom` as any real-life react app probably would.

 ## Running in development